-- Fuel control determines how much fuel actually enters the engine.
+- Fuel control determines how much fuel enters the engine.

 In this scenario, the engine is port fuel injected.
 This means that there is an individual injector for each cylinder.
 The injectors are controlled electronically by the engine control module(ECM).

-The ECM works in conjunction with the fuel rail pressure sensor to mathematically determine how much fuel is entering the engine by controlling each injector's “on-time.”
-Theoretically, if the fuel pressure is below specifications, there should be a diagnostic trouble code in the ECM memory.
+The ECM works with the fuel rail pressure sensor to mathematically determine how much fuel is entering the engine by controlling each injector’s “on-time.”
+Theoretically, if the fuel pressure is below specifications, the ECM memory should have a diagnostic trouble code.

 Strategy Meets Reality The Technical Tap!

-What if the fuel pump is running and the engine still doesn’t start?
+What if the fuel pump is running and the engine doesn’t start?
 What next?

-The use of a logic probe, a test light, or a digital volt ohmmeter capable of measuring frequency is required to check the signal to the injectors.
-If you have access to any of these checks, the injection signal would be the next step.
+A logic probe, a test light, or a digital volt ohmmeter capable of measuring frequency is required to check the signal to the injectors.
+The injection signal will be the next step if you have access to any of these checks.
 Otherwise, you may need to seek the help of a professional.

 Ignition system/no spark

 If alternate fuel is supplied and the engine still fails to start suspecting a no spark condition

 - Crankshaft sensor